SofieThi/STH_Visual/assignment_2/README.md

 Print output to the terminal during training showing epochs and loss

 Print the classification report to the terminal and save the classification report to out/nn_report.txt

+## Structure
+This repository has the following directory structure:

+data: a folder to be used for inputting the data you wish to run

+notebooks: Jupyter notebooks in both .ipynb and .html format

+src: the .py script version of the assignments: nn_classifier.py and logistic_regression.py

+output: the results of inputting the CIFAR_10 dataset